 Recommendations regarding hobbies

-Public spaces that the municipalities maintain
+Public spaces maintained by municipalities

 - when going to a coronavirus test